 - Based on Matsushita Electric Industrial Co., Ltd. products.
-Capacity depends on card manufacturer. - To determine the number of images that can be stored on a memory card of a different capacity, multiply the capacities in the table by the appropriate value.
+Actual capacity depends on the type of memory card you are using. - To determine the number of images that can be stored on a memory card of a different capacity, multiply the capacities in the table by the appropriate value.